Universities Federation for Animal Welfare: The Three Rs

 A good deal of UFAW's work, including the Hume Animal Welfare Research Fellowship, the Animal Welfare Research Training Scholarship and other research grants, the UFAW 3Rs Liaison Group, and participation in working groups, has been focused in areas directly related to promoting the Three Rs.

 A special edition of UFAW's Animal Welfare journal devoted to the Three Rs, and including an article by Professor Russell entitled The Three Rs: past, present and future, was published in 2005 to commemorate the 50th anniversary of the project leading to the publication of the book.

+Journals

+Animal Year Book

+From 1931–1938, UFAW published annually the Animal Year Book, which contained advice on how to take care of wild and domesticated animals.
+In 1939, it was renamed UFAW Quarterly Journal.

+Historical copies of the Animal Year Book are archived online in the Animal Rights and Animal Welfare Pamphlets, 1874–1952 collection held by the Special Collections Research Center at NC State University Libraries.

-The science journal Animal Welfare
+Animal Welfare

-Animal Welfare is a scientific and technical journal, first produced by UFAW in 1992.
+UFAW publishes Animal Welfare a scientific and technical journal, since 1992.
 It publishes the results of peer-reviewed scientific research, technical studies and reviews relating to the welfare of kept animals (e.g. on farms, in laboratories, zoos and as companions) and of those in the wild whose welfare is compromised by human activities.
 Papers on related ethical and legal issues are also considered for publication.
+Animal Welfare is published by Cambridge University Press on behalf of UFAW.